nicobytes/fake-api-docs/src/content/docs/en/rest/auth-jwt.md

 }
 ```

-> Note: The access token is valid for 20 days, and the refresh token is valid for 10 hours.
+> **Note:** The access token is valid for 20 days, and the refresh token is valid for 10 hours.

+## Error Handling

+Common authentication errors include:

+- **401 Unauthorized**: Invalid credentials or expired tokens
+- **403 Forbidden**: Valid authentication but insufficient permissions
+- **400 Bad Request**: Malformed request body or headers

+Always ensure your application properly handles token expiration by implementing automatic token refresh when needed.